Burloe/GoLogger/README.md

 * *Folders for categories created by the plugin aren't deleted when you delete a category in the dock.
 This is to prevent accidental deletion of log files.
 It's best to open the directory using the "Open" button and manually delete the corresponding folder of any deleted category.*

 ## Managing .log file size:
 A potential pitfall to consider when logging large/growing data is how Godot's `FileAccess` API handles file writing.
-The `FileAccess.WRITE` mode truncates(deletes) the file's content, meaning we can't simply add new entries to a file.
+The `FileAccess.WRITE` mode truncates(deletes) the file's content, meaning we can't simply append new entries to a file.
 The plugin first reads the file and stores each entry in an array which are then re-entered sequentially before appending a new entry. **This process can cause performance issues as the entry count grows, thereby creating larger arrays that are prone to performance issues**.

 It is therefore vital to put limitations in place, which GoLogger offers a couple of options.
 In the settings tab of the dock, you can find `Limit Method`, each method has its own `Action` to determine the action taken once the condition of the method is fullfilled.<br><br>